ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-03-28-taking-steps.md

 ---
 layout: post
 title: Taking Steps
-description:
+description: The number of steps taken per day influences overall health and lifespan.
 comments: true
 ---
 I recently attended a talk with the author of the [Healthy Programmer](https://pragprog.com/book/jkthp/the-healthy-programmer), Joe Kutner.
-His point:  Programmers are at risk for certain health issues.
+Joe told us that programmers are at risk for certain health issues.

 Sitting in front of a computer all day isn't good for your health.
-I have a standing desk so that helps.
+I have a standing desk and that helps.
 I learned at this presentation that standing all day isn't good either.
 We should alternate between sitting and standing, mix it up.

 The most interesting part was this:  **Studies are showing a high correlation between the number of steps taken per day and overall health and lifespan.**